rayburgemeestre/msxsaver/README.md

 It is possible to curate your own preferred list of games by editing games.txt.
 They are organized per category.
-It was a hell of a job to filter out 218 games that didn't work.
+It was a hell of a job to filter out 218 games that didn't work :)

 ## Compiling `gomsx` manually